Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 ---
 title: Code lists (options)
 linktitle: Code lists
-description: How to configure Options / Code lists for an app.
+description: How to configure Options / Code lists for an app?
 toc: true
 weight: 300
 ---

 Altinn offers two different ways an application can use code lists - static and dynamic.
-Both is done through the options api exposed by the application, and the code lists are available through the endpoint `{org}/{app}/api/options/{optionsId}`.
+Both is primarily exposed through the options api from application, and are available at `{org}/{app}/api/options/{optionsId}`.
 Checkbox, Dropdown, and RadioButton components will automatically be able to fetch such lists if you connect the component to the option id in question.
 Not all dynamic codelist have to be fetched from the options api - we can also have codelists based on the values from a repeating structure in the datamodel.

 ## Connect the component to options (code list)